Slack: Is Their Honesty A Bad Policy

 I have written a relatively long article - but of course much of it consists of direct quotes from the company's conference call transcript which is uniquely valuable at this point in understanding where this company is and why investors should consider the shares.
 And given the backdrop of Monday's market implosion, some commentary seemed called for about the impact on this company of the economy and a strategy of "looking through" a one time event.

 The company is a pioneer and a leader in a very high-growth digital communications space that is replacing e-mail within workgroups and in larger enterprises.
 Last quarter showed results of well above prior expectations and was particularly strong in the acquisition of enterprise users.
-The company's solutions have been built to scale and that appears to be a principle factor in the so-far successful pivot to larger enterprise sales efforts.
+The company's solutions have been built to scale and that appears to be a principal factor in the so-far successful pivot to larger enterprise sales efforts.

-While the company has a solution that can be used to facilitate a work-from-home paradigm, and while interest in that functionality has taken a noticeable step upward, the company's growth is going to come from the enterprise going forward, and most enterprises are wholly or partially shutdown and not thinking about making major commitments in terms of IT investment.
+While the company has a solution that can be used to facilitate a work-from-home paradigm, and while interest in that functionality has taken a noticeable step upward, the company's growth is going to come from the enterprise going forward, and most enterprises are wholly or partially shut down and not thinking about making major commitments in terms of IT investment.

 At this point, my belief is that the company has the strongest moat and the most advantageous competitive position it has ever enjoyed based on the multiplicity of web commentaries, and based on the technology direction outlined on this call.
 I think relative valuation, after a 34% share price implosion, is as good as has been the case since these shares went public back in June.

-The overall panic will eventually ebb and investors will left with the question of how to pick up the pieces and invest for growth.
+The overall panic will eventually ebb and investors will be left with the question of how to pick up the pieces and invest for growth.
 I believe that investing in Slack shares is an optimal way to grab future positive alpha in the IT space.

 Disclosure: I am/we are long WORK.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.